Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory

-Postthoracotomy pain: a syndrome occurring after thoracotomy consisting of burning, hyperesthesia, and ache-like pain.
+Post-thoracotomy pain syndrome (PTPS): a disorder occurring after thoracotomy consisting of burning, hyperesthesia, and ache-like pain.
 Women have higher incidence.
 Only epidural placement prior to surgery changes disease course.2

-Carcinoma: progression is based on tumor pathology, as well as risk for chest pain based on treatment method.
+Carcinoma: progression is based on tumor pathology, as well as risk for chest pain based on treatment methods.

 Intercostal neuralgia: a condition caused by arthritis, trauma, and impingement, which results in a burning, sharp, stabbing discomfort in the appropriate dermatomal distribution.
 It may resolve on its own, although intercostal nerve block can expedite recovery.